Rodney Marsh: Media career

 After ending his coaching career, Marsh undertook a three-year roadshow tour with George Best.
 He began his career in the media with Best, presenting football related videos, before he became a regular feature on television.
 In 1994, he spent a brief period as CEO of Queens Park Rangers.

 Marsh worked as a pundit for Sky Sports for many years.
 Whilst there he was involved in long-running banter with Bradford City and its supporters in the 1999–2000 season, in which he flippantly dismissed their chances of survival in the Premier League.
 He offered to shave all of his hair off if the club stayed up, and honoured his bet and had his hair removed in the centre circle of Valley Parade.

 He appeared on Soccer Saturday for a total of 11 years until he was sacked in January 2005.
 He was fired after he joked about the 2004 Asian tsunami during a live broadcast of You're On Sky Sports.
 He had said: "David Beckham has turned down a move to Newcastle United because of trouble with the 'Toon Army in Asia'."
 Whilst Marsh subsequently apologised on air, this was not enough to save his job.
 Subsequently, Marsh joined Talksport as a presenter, co-hosting the daily Drivetime show with Paul Breen-Turner.
 In 2006, Talksport received a number of complaints and the programme director issued an apology after Marsh made a newsreader laugh uncontrollably whilst she was reporting the death of a British soldier in Afghanistan.
 Marsh left the station in October 2006.

 Since then Marsh attempted to rebuild his career with appearances on reality television.
 He appeared in the 2007 series of ITV's I'm a Celebrity...Get Me Out of Here! where he was the fifth person to be voted off the show; Celebrity Come Dine with Me on Channel 4 in January 2009, in which he came in joint second place tied with Abi Titmuss; the first series of Celebrity Coach Trip on Channel 4 in November 2010, where he was partnered with Cheryl Baker; other notable appearances include Sing If You Can and Cash in the Attic.
 He is currently cohost of Grumpy Pundits on Sirius Radio.

 Personal life

 He married Jean Barry in March 1967.
 The pair met a few years earlier at a jazz club in Manor Park.

 He and his son Jonathan founded the Marsh Group, a property development company in Tampa, Florida, in 1996.
 After retiring as a player Marsh continued to support QPR and Manchester City.
-Today he is now a co-host for a radio show called Grumpy Pundits on Sirius XM.
+Today he is now a co-host for a radio show called Grumpy Pundits on SiriusXM.